githwxi/ATS-Postiats/doc/PROJECT/SMALL/JSclock/README.md

     extern
     fun wallclock_now (_: &wallclock? >> wallclock): void = "ext#"

 This is just a regular struct of doubles.
 Using a double lets us put the hands at points between numbers and gives a nice smooth transition of time.
 The initialize function "wallclock_now" takes a reference (pointer) to a wallclock record and initializes its fields.
 We now see how we implement this in our library.js file.

     wallclock_now: function (ptr) {
         /*
-           Assume that the layout of a struct in memory isn't changed by alignment optimizations.
+           Assume that the layout of a struct in memory is not changed by alignment optimizations.
         */
         var now = new Date();